Washington State Route 9: History

-The current route of SR 9 began as a road extending from Grace (today Woodinville) north to Snohomish, first appearing in an 1895 map.
-The Snohomish to Arlington segment was not built until after SR 9, but between Arlington and Sedro-Woolley, there was a highway by 1911.
+A 1895 maps shows about 4 miles of road on the current route of SR 9.
+This early road extended north from Woodinville and ran along Little Bear Creek.
+The Snohomish to Arlington segment was not built until after SR 9, but between Arlington and Sedro-Woolley, some roads existed by 1911 alongside a spur of the Northern Pacific Railway.
 The first section of the roadway to be included in the state highway system was the current SR 542 concurrency, which became a branch of State Road 1 extending from Bellingham to Mount Baker in 1925.
 Secondary State Highway 1A (SSH 1A) was established in 1937 and ran from Primary State Highway 2 (PSH 2) in Woodinville north to Sumas and west to PSH 1 in Blaine.
 A branch of SSH 1A connected the main highway to the Canada–US border.
 Much of the highway was not complete at the time, leading to calls from the Associated Clubs of the North End to accelerate construction to provide an alternate connection to Canada.

 Between Lynden and Nooksack, SSH 1A was realigned in 1951 and in 1953, SSH 1A between Blaine and Sumas was deleted.
 The corridor was also incorporated into the East Pacific Highway, a designation created in 1951 as an alternative route to US 99 between Tenino and the Canadian border at Sumas.
 Plans to build a full limited-access highway on the corridor as originally proposed were later dropped by the state government.
 A 5 mi section between Snohomish and Lake Stevens was moved to a new, straightened roadway that opened on September 12, 1952.
 The Lake Stevens–Arlington section of SSH 1A was opened in late 1959, bypassing Jordan Road and the Granite Falls area.
 SSH 1E became concurrent with SSH 1A in 1957 when it was extended east through Arlington to Darrington.
 A third concurrency was added in 1961 when PSH 16 was extended west, concurrent in Sedro-Woolley, to Fredonia.